tolik518/gba-cartridge/README.md

 |   128 | 128Mbit = 16 Megabyte |
 | M29EW | Embedded Flash memory (3V core, page read) |
 |     H | Highest block protected by VPP/WP#; uniform block |

-## What was my approach?

-1. Find out which components are on the PCB
-2. Follow the traces
-3. Remove the COB to find the pinout beneath
-?.
-Create gerber files without the COB
-?. ???
-?.
-Make an own mapper to replace the COB
-?. ???
-?.
-Create gerber files including the own mapper